Stanthorpe–Texas–Inglewood Road: Tourist Drive 5

 Tourist Drive 5 runs from Stanthorpe to Thulimbah on the New England Highway, travelling via Amiens, Bapaume, Passchendaele and Pozieres.

 Tourist Drive 8

 Tourist Drive 8, also known as the Glenlyon Dam Drive, runs from Stanthorpe to Glenlyon Dam, travelling via State Route 89 and Glenlyon Dam Road.

-Shearer’s Way
+Shearer's Way

-The Shearer’s Way follows Tourist Drive 8 to Glenlyon Dam, and then follows Pinnacle Road and Riverton Road to Texas.
+The Shearer's Way follows Tourist Drive 8 to Glenlyon Dam, and then follows Pinnacle Road and Riverton Road to Texas.

+Intersecting state-controlled roads

+The following state-controlled roads intersect with this road: